 Whether it be the fact that it has produced more artists than any other city, or that it prioritizes its Pueblo and Spanish roots, the Santa Fe attractions are rich with energy and local pride.

 Prepare yourself for an eye-opening experience of which you’ve probably not been on the receiving end of before.
-This city is unique in itself, and that makes visiting all the more worthwhile.
+This New Mexico destination is unique in itself, and that makes visiting all the more worthwhile.